amalkoodoruth/math_score_lin_reg/README.md

 The dataset I used can be found on https://www.kaggle.com/spscientist/students-performance-in-exams

 ## Running the program
-This is pretty straight forward with the livescript.
+To be able to run the program, please download MATLAB or Octave.
+All the files should be in the current directory.
+Then open the livescript LinearRegression.mlx
 The user just has to run it section by section after importing the CSV file, StudentsPerformance.csv, as a table.

 The features I used are
-  * Gendre
+  * Gender
   * Ethnic Group
   * Parents' highest level of education
   * Lunch type